Skip to content

 General

-The DMX Core 100 can act as a remote or GUI for two popular DSP cores, the Q-SYS system from QSC, and the Symetrix line of cores.
-This allows an integrator to use the DMX Core 100 as an inexpensive UI to control the full building automation.
-It's also possible to allows the DSP (used here to mean the DSP core from QSC or Symetrix) to control the lighting features of the DMX Core 100, like selecting presets and triggering cue playback.
-Both QSC and Symetrix offer the same features so this document will cover both types of integrations.
+The DMX Core 100 can act as a remote or GUI for two popular DSP cores: the Q-SYS system from QSC and the Symetrix line of cores.
+This allows an integrator to use the DMX Core 100 as an inexpensive UI to control full building automation.
+It’s also possible to have the DSP control the lighting features of the DMX Core 100, like selecting presets and triggering cue playback.
+Both QSC and Symetrix offer the same features so this document covers both types of integrations.

 Configuration

-As an admin, go to the System Settings on the DMX Core 100, under the Plugins header you'll find the setting called QSC Q-SYS DSP Address and the Symetrix Address, this is where you enter the IP of your DSP Core.
+As an admin, go to System Settings on the DMX Core 100.
+Under the Plugins header you’ll find the setting called QSC Q-SYS DSP Address and Symetrix Address — this is where you enter the IP of your DSP Core.

 Once saved you’ll have a new option under the Utilities menu called QSC Q-SYS Remote and Symetrix Remote respectively.